unitaryfund/unitary.fund/src/content/blog/2022_free_qpu_access.md

 ---

 The Unitary Fund team and Advisory Board often get asked this question: “How can I run programs on quantum computers?”
 Today there are a lot of options for free cloud-access to quantum computing services and we’ve taken a shot at summarizing some of the well known ones.
-If you know of platforms or programs that we have missed then please do reach out to info@unitary.fund
+If you know of platforms or programs that we have missed then please do reach out to info@unitary.foundation

 # IBM Quantum